chrise86/active_admin/docs/9-batch-actions.md

 ## Creating Your Own Batch Actions

 To create your own batch action, use the `batch_action` method.
 You are provided an array of record IDs to operate on.
 The array should contain at least one ID.

     ActiveAdmin.register Post do
       batch_action :flag do |selection|
         Post.find(selection).each do |post|
           post.flag! :hot
         end
+        redirect_to collection_path, :notice => "Posts were flagged"
       end
     end